-Well, here he sat with his head in his hands and wondering what the hell he should do.
+Well, here he sat with his head in his hands, wondering what the hell he should do.
 His wife was dead.
-Beryl lay prone at his feet, her eyes glazed looking up at him, her lips smiling — taunting him!
-He despised her lifeless, open eyes; they were hollow and judgemental, accusing him of wrong doings he had not done, accusing him of murder!
+Beryl lay prone at his feet, her eyes glazed, looking up at him.
+She’s smiling — taunting him!
+He despised her lifeless, open eyes; they were hollow and judgemental, accusing him of wrongdoings he had not done, accusing him of murder!
 He hadn’t killed her!
-In no-way was Lester Snook responsible for his wife’s demise, but regardless of his innocence he felt guilty.
-He’d sat there in shock and had just watched her clutch her heart, collapse and die.
+In no-way was Lester Snook responsible for his wife’s death, but regardless of his innocence, he felt guilty.
+He’d sat in shock and watched her clutch her heart, collapse and die.
 He’d done nothing to save her!
 Beryl was dead because of his inaction.
 So maybe she was right, maybe he did actually take her life tonight…

-He was a murderer — at eighty-six Lester was a killer.
-He’d rot away in prison — a ‘life sentence’ he’d get and it made him chuckle, what life did he have left?
-It was all gone — Beryl was gone and she’d taken everything with her except him; Beryl had left him behind.
+He was a murderer — at eighty-six, Lester Snook was a killer.
+He’d rot away in prison — a ‘life sentence’ he’d get, which made him chuckle — what life did he have left?
+It was all gone — Beryl was gone and she’d taken everything with her except him.

-Like someone who’d thought ‘right here’ and just dropped to the sand to work on their tan — arms and legs splayed — Beryl looked surprisingly comfortable whilst lying at rest, inert on the carpet, at her husbands feet and deceased.
-If he closed her open and glazed milking eyes and propped shut her slack jaw he could easily forgive himself for believing that Beryl was sound asleep and cuddled into the bosom of a brilliant dream from which, even with a fire cracker no-one could ever wake her, not that she was ever that easily woken.
-She was out for the count, finally at peace from the turmoils of life and finally at peace with herself.
+Like someone who’d thought ‘right here’ and just dropped to the sand to work on their tan — arms and legs splayed — Beryl looked surprisingly comfortable lying at rest, inert on the carpet, at her husband’s feet, deceased.
+If he closed her open and glazed milking eyes and propped shut her slack jaw he could easily forgive himself for believing that Beryl was cuddled into the bosom of a brilliant dream.
+He thought of getting a firecracker, but Beryl was a sound sleeper.

 She was dead.
 Beryl was lying on the floor at her husband’s feet, gone.

 Lester hadn’t killed her!
 Honest!
 But the guilt he felt inside told him that he had — it told him, it said: “KILLER!
-Oh the guilt… Oh your guilt will kill you dead — mark my words — you’ll burn in Hell for what you’ve done tonight!”
+Oh, the guilt… Oh, the guilt will kill me dead, mark my words, I’ll burn in Hell for what you’ve done!”

 Nothing.
 That’s what he’d done — nothing.